-- A 2-month security deposit may be charged. - A security deposit refund is allowed after one year if all rent and fees have been paid.

-#7 Can the resident refuse to pay the rent or deduct a certain amount from the rent if water in the park is cut off?
+- A 2-month security deposit may be charged. - A security deposit refund is allowed after one year if all rent and fees have been paid. - #7 Can the resident refuse to pay the rent or deduct a certain amount from the rent if water in the park is cut off?
 No. Refusing to pay the rent or paying a reduced rent could lead to the residents' termination of tenancy unless residents are willing to chance an eviction and use the lack of water as a defense.
 Instead, residents should file an emergency complaint with the Department of Housing (HCD) or a local enforcement agency if the local agency has jurisdiction over the lack of water in the park.
 An inspector can then cite the park for failing to provide adequate water and require the park to furnish bottled water and alternative bathing facilities until the water problem is fixed.
 The MRL requires the park to maintain the common facilities (which include the utilities) in good working order and condition.
 (Civil Code §798.15(d))

-• Resident is not allowed to deduct rent in case of utility shut-off.

-• If there is lack of water, alert the code enforcement agency.

-#8 Can the park evict a resident for not paying rent even though the park's Permit to Operate has been invalid for a vear?
+- Resident is not allowed to deduct rent in case of utility shut-off. - If there is lack of water, alert the code enforcement agency. - #8 Can the park evict a resident for not paying rent even though the park's Permit to Operate has been invalid for a year?

-It depends.
-If the Permit to Operate (PTO) is officially suspended by the state Department of Housing (HCD) for more than 30 consecutive days, the park cannot legally collect rent from residents until the permit is re-instated.
+If the Permit to Operate (PTO) is officially suspended by the state Department of Housing (HCD) the park cannot legally collect rent from residents until the permit is re-instated.
 Until the PTO is officially suspended by HCD however -- despite the fact that the PTO fee may not been paid to the state in a year -- residents who withhold rent from the park may be subject to a notice of termination of tenancy by the management.

-• If the park's PTO is officially suspended by HCD for more than 30 days, then the park cannot legally collect rent.
+• If the mobilehome park's permit to operate (PTO) is officially suspended, then the park cannot legally collect rent.